wodowiesel/PiFunk/README.md

  15. Credits

-based onscripts/snippets from pifm/am, pifmadv, pifmrds
+based on scripts/snippets from pifm/am, pifmadv, pifmrds